Rajssss/shakti-soc/fpga/boards/artya7-100t/c-class/README.md

 ## Features Available
 Please see Soc.defines for the memory-map.
 Given below are the default configs that have been used.
 * __C-class Config__:
-    1. RV64IMAC
+    1. RV64IMAFDC
-    2. No Caches
+    2. 9KiB caches
-    3. No Supervisor
     4. No Branch Predictor
 * __UART__: Refer [here](https://gitlab.com/shaktiproject/uncore/devices/blob/master/uart/uart_driver.c) for more info on the uart.
 * __DEBUGGER__: Connects with riscv-openocd.